Ameausoone/github-action-devfest/docs/markdown/03-then-github-action/02-actions.md

 <!-- .slide: class="transition sfeir-bg-red" -->

-# Or ... a "Github Action"
+# Or ... a "GitHub Action"

 Notes: 19:33:20

 ##==##
 <!-- .slide: class="with-code" -->
-# Use a Github Action
+# Use a GitHub Action
 <br>

 ```yaml